Published 15 Aug 2023

 Carefully check the interior of the property and be mindful when probing wood furniture to avoid damage to property.
 Look for signs of decay or damage such as water leaks on walls or ceilings because these may indicate termite damage and infestation below the surface.
 Check old books, magazines, or stacks of newspapers and documents.

-Record all findings and consider consulting professional termite inspectors who know best how to thoroughly look for termites and properly treat infestation.
+Record all findings and consider consulting professional termite inspectors who know best how to thoroughly look for termites, eradicate any termite colonies, and properly treat infestation.

-Termite inspections are crucial to ensure that properties are fit for occupancy, properly maintained and protected from termite infestation.
-Conducting timely inspections and properly recording termite inspection findings, however, can be challenging to homeowners, property managers, and inspectors when using paper-based forms. iAuditor by SafetyCulture offers a solution to these challenges by helping termite inspectors and facility managers do the following:
+Termite inspections are crucial to ensure that properties are fit for occupancy, properly maintained, and protected from termite infestation.
+Conducting timely inspections and properly recording termite inspection findings, however, can be challenging to homeowners, property managers, and inspectors when using paper-based forms.
+SafetyCulture (formerly iAuditor) offers a solution to these challenges by helping termite inspectors and facility managers identify the right termite treatment needed for the property and do the following:

 - Easily take photos of termite damage and evidence of termite infestation